Last Updated on

-Italian food is very hearty and has a rich flavor due to the ingredients used which are typically fresh.
+Typical italian food is very hearty and has a rich flavor due to the ingredients used which are typically fresh.
 Some very common ingredients are tomatoes, basil, garlic, and olive oil.

 The rich sauces and cheeses used in Italian cooking allow the creation of very unique flavors for various dishes based on how they are prepared.
 Traditional Italian dishes usually have a few simple ingredients that are combined to form something new and different.
 Many Italian dishes are used as a basis for fusion foods around the world due to their simplicity.